stain/s11.no/content/2022/phd/introduction/index.md

 Research Objects (<abbr>RO</abbr>) [[Bechhofer 2013]] have been proposed as a mechanism to capture a range of diverse scholarly outputs in a single archivable item with detailed metadata.
 The RO concept was first realised using Semantic Web ontologies [[myExperiment 2009], [Belhajjame 2015]]—these approaches primarily targetted long-term preservation of scientific workflows, utillised by RO as a mechanism to capture computational methods, augmented by the workflow inputs, outputs, workflow engine configuration and human-readable explanation of each step.

 The principles of Research Objects extend far beyond workflows—however, early RO implementations mainly focused on capturing software [[Goble 2018]].
-To some extent, the lack of wider adoption of ontology-based ROs can also be explained by Research Software Engineers (e.g. molecular dynamics simulations) and platforms (e.g. repositories, data management systems) having a lack of familiarity with workflow systems or Semantic Web technology—or worse, they tried these technologies and then struggled [[Carriero 2010], [Tudorache 2020]].
+To some extent, the lack of wider adoption of ontology-based ROs can also be explained by Research Software Engineers (e.g. developers of molecular dynamics simulations) and platforms (e.g. repositories, data management systems) having a lack of familiarity with workflow systems or Semantic Web technology—or worse, they tried these technologies and then struggled [[Carriero 2010], [Tudorache 2020]].

 From this, a challenge is to make Linked Data technology approachable for developers who are best placed at implementing the FAIR principles, in platforms that are effectively making Research Objects.